 We have laid out the steps that can be followed by the students for successful submission of JEE Advanced application form.

 Step 1: Log in to JEE Advanced official website using JEE Main 2019 date of birth and roll number.
+If any additional information is required then they have to fill it.

 Step 2: After the creation of new password the applicants will be redirected to the application form page where the details like Personal, Academic, Educational, JEE Mains Application Number, Exam Centre, etc are to be submitted by the candidates.